-The index measures a number of national attributes such as gross domestic product per capita, health and life expectancy, freedom, social cohesion, generosity and an absence of corruption.
+The index measures several national attributes such as gross domestic product per capita, health and life expectancy, freedom, social cohesion, generosity and an absence of corruption.
 In 2017 Norway was named the world’s happiest country followed by Denmark, Iceland, Switzerland, Finland, Netherlands, Canada, New Zealand, Australia and Sweden.
-The countries at the bottom of the inex included Tanzania, South Sudan, Rwanda, Liberia, Guinea, Togo, Burundi and the Central African Republic.
+The countries at the bottom of the index included Tanzania, South Sudan, Rwanda, Liberia, Guinea, Togo, Burundi and the Central African Republic.

-Norwegian does not want to live in the world’s top country
+Norwegian opted not to live in a ‘happy’ country

 The goal of the programme and the thought process behind it is one of the key things that John takes issue with.
 ‘I mean this last year we had this horrible migrant crisis in Europe and we see that there are many problems with the leadership of the world.
 One of Thailand’s key challenges is the challenge of demographics and this is the result of another programme in the 1970s.
 I think that in recent years in Thailand there has been some good thinking about what exactly the meaning is of this development including economic development and what is the actual value.
 I am not saying it is Thailand or Norway or the UN that is right.
 I am not qualified to say this but I think questions must be asked.
 I also think the Thai concept of sustainable development which has been put forward by many people also has merit and I think that many people today have similar thoughts and questions about what exactly this UN development is all about.’